Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs

 which leads to our constraint violation bound if we further utilize $\frac{1}{T} \sum_{t\,=\,0}^{T-1} \big({b -V_g^{(t)}(\rho)}\big)=b - {V_g^{\pi'}(\rho)}$ and $\eta_1 =\eta_2={1}/{\sqrt{T}}$. \end{proof}

-The analysis of Lemma~\ref{lem.gap.violation} is based on the generalization of Lemma~\ref{lem.average.performance} to the function approximation setting using policy smoothness.
-A crucial step is to use the original optimal policy as our comparison policy in hindsight.
-Although the strong duality may not hold because of insufficient expressiveness of the parametrized policy class, we can characterize the regret and violation performances, up to function approximation errors.
+The analysis of Lemma~\ref{lem.gap.violation} is based on the generalization of Lemma~\ref{lem.average.performance} to the function approximation setting using the property of policy smoothness.
+A crucial step is to use the original optimal policy as our comparison policy in hindsight, instead of a sub-optimal policy within policy class~\cite[Theorem~2]{ding2020natural}.
+Although the strong duality may not hold because of the insufficient expressiveness of the parametrized policy class, we can characterize the regret and constraint violation bounds, up to some function approximation errors.

 \begin{proof}[Proof of Theorem~\ref{thm.convergence.loglinear}]